wekaco/nix/DRAFT.md

   Sensitivity is maxSize of buffer and interval of flush.
 - ADSR utilizing breakdown found in performance entry.
 - Utilize periodic waves to create unique osc for each domain/path or name.
+- Logging to localstorage / avro support to handle versioning of schema

 ##Resources